abiheiri/pigsdie_c/README.md

 A not very faithful clone of Drug Wars.

-This time its written in C. The old one was written in Perl.
+This time its written in C. The old one was written 10 years ago in Perl.